pantheon-systems/documentation/source/_docs/clone-site.md

 #### HTTP 404 error: Unable to download the archive

-Go to files directory of your existing site and check if the site archive was generated successfully.
+Go the to files directory of your existing site and check if the site archive was generated successfully.
 Visiting the archive link with a browser should download the files automatically.
-Re-run "drush ard" if you can't find the site archive.
+You may need to run the `drush ard` command from [above](#drupal) again if you can't find the site archive.

 ## See Also
 - [Migrate Sites to Pantheon: Manual Method](/docs/migrate-manual)